isomerpages/mlaw-corp/news/speeches/_posts/2020-04-10-Speech-by-Mr-K-Shanmugam-Minister-for-Law-at-the-Open-Meeting-of-Ministers-of-Justice-SPILF.md

 ---
-layout: post
-title: Speech by Mr K Shanmugam, Minister for Law, at the Open Meeting of Ministers of Justice, St. Petersburg International Legal Forum
+title: 'Speech by Mr K Shanmugam, Minister for Law, at the Open Meeting of Ministers of Justice, St. Petersburg International Legal Forum'
-date:  2020-04-10
+date: 2020-04-10T00:00:00.000Z
 permalink: /news/speeches/2020-04-10-Speech-by-Mr-K-Shanmugam-Minister-for-Law-at-the-Open-Meeting-of-Ministers-of-Justice-SPILF

 ---

 10 Apr 2020 Posted in [[Speeches](/news/speeches)]